Invite a Speaker to Your Group . . . Learn, Discuss, and Get Involved!

 Initiative 732 – Making Taxes More Fair and Promotes Cleaner Energy:

-Speakers from the grassroots Carbon Washington will explain how the November 2016 ballot Initiative 732 will reduce the state’s regressive sales tax by 1%, fund a tax rebate for working families, reduce the B&O tax and add a tax to fossil fuels.
-They will explain how this is a win/win for those of us who want to help spur economic growth and improve air quality by reducing air pollution and greenhouse gases (GHG).
+Speakers, including Yoram Bauman from the grassroots organization Carbon Washington, explain how the November 2016 ballot Initiative 732 would reduce Washington state’s regressive sales tax by 1%, fund a tax rebate for working families, reduce the B&O tax and add a tax to fossil fuels.
+This was designed to be a win/win for those who want to help spur economic growth and improve air quality by reducing air pollution and greenhouse gases (GHG).

 Coal Exports Through the Pacific Northwest: